Why Flatiron School's ISA?

-The Flatiron School ISA is currently available to students attending our on-campus career courses in the select cities above, with more courses and locations to come.
+The Flatiron School ISA is currently available to qualified students attending our full-time and part-time online courses in the select states listed above, with more courses and locations to come.
 Additional eligibility requirements include being a U.S. citizen or permanent resident and being 18 years or older.
 Schedule a Q&A with our Admissions team to get more information on ISA eligibility.

 How do payments work?